Continuous Combinatorics of Abelian Group Actions: The graph homomorphism problem

 \begin{defnn} A {\em reduced form} for an element $g\in G'_n$ is a word of the form

 where for any $1\leq i<m$, either $g_i=z$ and $g_{i+1}\in G_n$ or $g_i\in G_n$ and $g_{i+1}=z$, and for any $1<i\leq m$, if $g_i\in G_n$ then $g_i\not\in H$. \end{defnn}

+Note that a reduced form may start with a power of $w$.
+In general, a {\em word} in $G'_n$ is a sequence $g_1\dots g_m$, where each {\em term} $g_i$ is either an element of $G_n$ or an element of $\langle z\rangle$.
 For any word in $G_n'$ that is not in reduced form, we can apply the following procedure, and repeat it if necessary, to arrive at a reduced form.
 First, if the word contains any term that is an odd power of $z$, say $z^{2k+1}$ with $k\neq 0$, we replace the term by two terms $w^{k}z$.
 Then, if it contains any term that is an even power of $z$, say $z^{2k}$, we replace the term by the term $w^k$.
-(Note that after these two steps every term that contains $z$ is just $z$ itself.)
+(Note that after these two steps, in the resulting word every term that contains $z$ is just $z$ itself.)
 Next, if the resulting word contains adjacent terms that are both in $G_n$, we obtain a shorter word by combining the two terms.
 If the resulting word contains adjacent terms that are both $z$, we replace the two terms by a single $w$.
 If the resulting word contains three consecutive terms of the form $z w^k z$, we replace them by a single $w^{k+1}$.
 At any moment a term is obtained which is the identity of $G_n$, we delete the term.
-If the last two terms of the word is of the form $zw^k$, we replace them by $w^kz$.
+These steps are repeated as much as necessary.
+(Note that these steps only reduce the length of the word, and therefore the process must terminate.)
+If the last two terms of the resulting word are of the form $zw^k$, we replace them by $w^kz$ and repeat the length-reducing steps again as much as necessary.
 It is easy to see that, by following the procedure, we will eventually arrive at a reduced form for the original element.
 Also note that the number of occurrences of $z$ in the original word (including those appearing in either the positive or negative powers of $z$) does not increase through this reduction procedure.
 No power of $z$ other than $z$ itself appears as a term in a reduced form.

 We next define a normal form for elements of $G'_n$.
-Let $U$ be a set of non-identity right coset representatives for the subgroup $H$ of $G_n$.
+Let $U$ be a set of non-identity right coset representatives for the subgroup $H=\langle w\rangle$ of $G_n$.
 Clearly $z$ is the unique coset representative for $K$ in $\Z$.

 \begin{defnn} The {\em normal form} of an element $g\in G'_n$ is one of the following